Updated: Feb 16

 What Is The Value of The Business I Am Buying?

-If you choose not to get a business valuation, here are just a few things that you need to look at and find out about the business before you sign on the dotted line:
+If you choose not to get a business valuation, here are just a few things that you still need to look at and find out about the business before you sign on the dotted line:

-You should get at a minimum of 3 and up to 5 years of compiled statements prepared by a professional accountant.
+You should get at least three and up to five years of compiled statements prepared by a professional accountant.
 It is highly suggested that they are a Review or an Audit and not a Notice to Reader.
-Notice to Reader statements only account for the information given to the accountant by the owner.
-If the seller does not provide this to you, you should have a level of suspicion.
-It would be best if you never took the seller's word of what their revenues, expenses, assets, and liabilities.
+Notice to Reader statements only includes information given to the accountant by the owner.
+You should be suspicious if the seller will not provide this to you.
+It would be best if you never took the seller's word for their revenues, expenses, assets, and liabilities.